Steps to Graduation

 NOTE: If you determine, during the course of the semester, that you will not meet the requirements for graduation, you must notify the graduate school immediately by filling out and submitting the Request to Delete Application for Degree form and the Request for Update forms (Masters or Doctoral).
 If additional assistance is needed, please email us.

 Students are advised to consult LSU’s Commencement site, which live-streams the ceremony in addition to providing details for all graduation ceremonies.
-The Ceremony Information tab includes photograph information and seating availability, and the Graduate Resources tab houses information on caps and gowns and diplomas.
+The Ceremony Information tab includes seating availability, and the Graduate Resources tab houses information on caps and gowns and diplomas.
 Family and friends from out of town should consult the visitor information page for accommodation and parking information, maps, and directions.

 Candidates for Master’s Degrees (Non-Thesis/Project Option and Thesis Option)